broadinstitute/carmen-analysis/README.md

     * The ``"Combined Positive Control"`` contains a combined assay of synthetic targets corresponding to all viral assays tested in your CARMEN run.
     * A positive signal for the CPC per viral assay is integral to validating the viral assay in your CARMEN run.

+The assumption for the remainder of the CARMEN analysis is that any sample that does contain the phrases ``NTC``, ``NDC``, and ``CPC`` is considered a “patient or clinical sample”.

-* A .csv Data File from the Standard BioTools instrument.
+### A .csv Data File from the Standard BioTools instrument
 When exporting results from the Standard Biotools instrument, this output file is called Results_all.csv.
 Rename this file as follows: ``{IFC_Barcode}.csv``

+### File Relocation to Cloned Directory
 You have 2 options of moving the required file inputs from their current locations on your computer to the cloned directory.
 * Option 1 is simpler and allows you to move the required file inputs into the cloned directory via File Explorer or Finder.
 * Option 2 is for users who are more familiar with the command line and utilizes only the terminal interface to achieve the same file relocation.